Square root of 6

 Distances between vertices of a double unit cube are square roots of the first six natural numbers. (√7 is not possible due to Legendre's three-square theorem.)

 The square root of 6 is the positive real number that, when multiplied by itself, gives the natural number 6.
 It is more precisely called the principal square root of 6, to distinguish it from the negative number with the same property.
 This number appears in numerous geometric and number-theoretic contexts.

 It is an irrational algebraic number.
-The first sixty significant digits of its decimal expansion are:
+The first thirty significant digits of its decimal expansion are: